Great Mosque of Djenné: Design

 The prayer hall, measuring about 26 by 50 m, occupies the eastern half of the mosque behind the qibla wall.
 The mud-covered, rodier-palm roof is supported by nine interior walls running north–south which are pierced by pointed arches that reach up almost to the roof.
 This design creates a forest of ninety massive rectangular pillars that span the interior prayer hall and severely reduce the field of view.
 The small, irregularly-positioned windows on the north and south walls allow little natural light to reach the interior of the hall.
 The floor is composed of sandy earth.

 In the prayer hall, each of the three towers in the qibla wall has a niche or mihrab.
 The imam conducts the prayers from the mihrab in the larger central tower.
 A narrow opening in the ceiling of the central mihrab connects with a small room situated above roof level in the tower.
 In earlier times, a crier would repeat the words of the imam to people in the town.
 To the right of the mihrab in the central tower is a second niche, the pulpit or minbar, from which the imam preaches his Friday sermon.

 The towers in the qibla wall do not contain stairs linking the prayer hall with the roof.
 Instead there are two square towers housing stairs leading to the roof.
-One set of stairs is located at the south western corner of the prayer hall while the other set, situated near the main entrance on the northern side, is only accessible from the exterior of the mosque.
+One set of stairs is located at the southwestern corner of the prayer hall while the other set, situated near the main entrance on the northern side, is only accessible from the exterior of the mosque.
 Small vents in the roof are topped with removable inverted kiln-fired bowls, which when removed allow hot air to rise out of the building and so ventilate the interior.

 The interior courtyard to the west of the prayer hall, measuring 20 × 46 m, is surrounded on three sides by galleries.
 The walls of the galleries facing the courtyard are punctuated by arched openings.
 The western gallery is reserved for use by women.

-Though it benefits from regular maintenance, since the facade's construction in 1907 only small changes have been made to the design.
+Though it benefits from regular maintenance, since the facade's construction in 1907, only small changes have been made to the design.
 Rather than a single central niche, the mihrab tower originally had a pair of large recesses echoing the form of the entrance arches in the north wall.
 The mosque also had many fewer toron with none on the corner buttresses.
 It is evident from published photographs that two additional rows of toron were added to the walls in the early 1990s.